foodkit/handbook/README.md

 ## Contributing ##

 This handbook is a living, breathing document.
-It's stored on the World's largest collaboration platform (GitHub) for a reason!
+It's stored on the World's largest collaboration platform (GitHub) for a reason.
 As the company grows and the business environment changes, so should this document.
 If something is out-of-date or you think it could be expressed better, simply make the change and submit a pull request.

-## Further reading and influences
+## Further reading and influences ##

 * https://github.com/basecamp/handbook